Munimadhuriganji/HALF_ADDER_SUBTRACTOR/README.md

 Program: Program to design a half adder and full adder circuit and verify its truth table in quartus using Verilog programming.

-Developed by: SHIVRAJ R
+Developed by: GANJI MUNI MADHURI

-RegisterNumber: 212223110051
+RegisterNumber: 212223230060

 RTL Schematic